Evolving Technologies: Innovation, Competition, and Change

 Overview

-This online course focuses on some of the most critical issues leaders must grasp as we move into a global environment increasingly reshaped by automation, connectivity, ubiquitous knowledge, and technological competition.
-The evolving technologies covered—5G and 6G networks, AI, automation, human enhancement, and more—will continue to change our lives and work in fundamental ways.
-This course focuses less on how these technologies work and more on why they matter, what to watch for, and how to prepare.
+Critical technologies—artificial intelligence, quantum computing, advances in biotechnology, and more—are evolving and intersecting at an ever-increasing velocity.
+Together, they will change our lives and work in fundamental and unknowable ways.
+This online, self-paced course focuses less on how these technologies work and more on why they matter, what to watch for, and how to prepare.
 What political, economic, and social transformations will this Fourth Industrial Revolution bring, and how do we design policies and systems that will amplify its promise while anticipating and mitigating negative consequences?

-• The larger political, social, economic, and security implications of critical technologies.
+• Analyze the geopolitical, social, economic, and security implications of critical evolving technologies.

 Curriculum